bvn-architecture/styleguide/_includes/building-components/partitions/01-value.markdown

-- Key to waterproofing and thermal insulation codes
-- Description of systems; reference to specification section
+- Key - description of the partition construction code